spsingh37/spsingh37/README.md

 <h1 align="center">Hi 👋 I'm Surya</h1>

 # 💫 About Me:
-I am a Robotics MS graduate student at the University of Michigan and currently work as a Research Assistant at the CURLY Lab.
-I'm passionate about building machine learning and computer vision tools for autonomous systems, specifically in robot control, scene understanding, SLAM, state estimation, and motion planning.
-I also enjoy deploying AI in other applications, such as healthcare, to make a meaningful impact.
+I am a Research Engineer at the Computational Autonomy and Robotics (CURLY) Lab at the University of Michigan.
+I am passionate about developing and applying machine learning and computer vision techniques to autonomous robotic systems, with a focus on SLAM, 3D vision, perception, reinforcement learning, state estimation, and motion planning.
+Additionally, I enjoy exploring AI applications in other domains, such as healthcare, to drive meaningful impact.

 ## 🚀 What I'm Up To